Did you know Kevin Nash served in the military? See who else!

-WWE NXT fans know that Kenneth Crawford is an incredibly gifted athlete.
-At Anson High School in North Carolina, Crawford holds several records in the 200-meter, 400-meter and 4x4 relay races, and was named 2007 Athlete of the Year.
-Crawford was also enrolled in his high school's JROTC and enlisted in the Marine Corps after graduation.
+WWE NXT fans know that Montez Ford is an incredibly gifted athlete.
+At Anson High School in North Carolina, Ford holds several records in the 200-meter, 400-meter and 4x4 relay races and was named 2007 Athlete of the Year.
+Ford was also enrolled in his high school's JROTC and enlisted in the Marine Corps after graduation.

-Crawford served from 2008 until 2012, and handled Defense Travel System plans for his battalion.
+Ford served from 2008 until 2012 and handled Defense Travel System plans for his battalion.
 His duties included arranging travel for Marines if they needed training.
-After his service, Crawford pursued a career as a WWE Superstar.
+After his service, Ford pursued a career as a WWE Superstar.

 WWE Hall of Famer “Classy” Freddie Blassie is one of the greatest managers of all time who guided many legends, including The Iron Sheik, Hulk Hogan and even Muhammad Ali.
 Blassie was also an accomplished competitor in his own right during the 1950s and 1960s.